juanfont/headscale/docs/Running.md

 If you create an authkey with the `--ephemeral` flag, that key will create ephemeral nodes.
 This implies that `--reusable` is true.

-Please bear in mind that all the commands from headscale support adding `-o json` or `-o json-line` to get a nicely JSON-formatted output.
+Please bear in mind that all headscale commands support adding `-o json` or `-o json-line` to get nicely JSON-formatted output.